Overview

-Meta Box plugin is so flexible that you can create your own field type easily.
-This documentation will show you how to create a new field type phone
+If the existing Meta Box field types are not suitable for your needs, you can create a new field type.
+This documentation will show you how to create a new field type phone which accepts only format xxx-xxx-xxxx.

-field.
-Generally, if we want to create a new field type, we need create a class name RWMB_{$field_type}_Field
+If we want to create a new field type, we need to create a class RWMB_{$field_type}_Field that extends the base RWMB_Field class.
+In this case, our class name is RWMB_Phone_Field.

 class RWMB_Phone_Field extends RWMB_Field {